lnls-fac/apsuite/apsuite/pynel/about.md

 Example: ``` qfa_sect5_dx = Button(sect=5, name="QFA", dtype="dx")``` -> creates a quadrupole QFA Button located in the 5th sector with tranversal horizontal misalignment error.
 - 2nd.
 Passing 2 arguments: the magnet indices in the SIRIUS _"pymodels"_ model, and the error associated. \
 Example: ``` sfa1_sect1_dr = Button(indices=[74], dtype="dx")``` -> creates a sextupole SFA1 Button located in the 1st sector with rotation roll error.
+For the 2nd option to create a Button, its necessary to check if Pymodels is up-to-date.

 #### About the arguments
 - ```name```: the creation of any Button requires its name (when not passing "indices" arg) that is any magnet family name that exists in the SIRIUS ring: _"B1, B2, BC, Q1, Q2 ...
 QFA ...
 QDB2 ...
 SFA1 ...
 SFP2 ...
 SDB3"_. \